 Day 2: Hike inside the Wicklow Mountains National Park

 On Day 2, we headed back to the airport to pick up our rental car.
 But more on that in our guide on How to rent a car in Ireland (coming soon).
 After getting the vehicle that would be ours for the next 10 days and a quick supermarket-stop, we were on our way out of Dublin!

 Our first stop on our Ireland roadtrip was the Wicklow Mountains National Park.
 The Wicklow Mountains National Park is located only an hour south of Dublin, which we thought was an okay-distance to drive on our first day driving in Ireland as well as for our first time driving on the left side of the road.
 This area is known to have some really beautiful hikes and in our opinion it should be on everyone’s itinerary when visiting Ireland!

 Read more about this beautiful area in our guide on Hiking in the Wicklow Mountains National Park.
 We give you all the information you need to visit the Wicklow Mountains and share which hikes we did as well as what they look like.

 Where to stay

-Most people stay either in Glendalough or in Laragh* when looking for accomodations near the Wicklow Mountains National Park.
+Most people stay either in Glendalough or in Laragh* when looking for accommodations near the Wicklow Mountains National Park.
 However, since we knew that Day 3 would be filled with quite a lot of driving, we decided to stay halfway between the Wicklow Mountains and the M7, which is the motorway we needed to take to get to Cork the next day.
 We ended up booking a lovely AirBnB next to a beautiful lake called Lakeside retreat in the Wicklow Mountains.
 It had everything we needed for one night.
-Just be aware that there is no cooktop, if you wish to cook that night.
+Just be aware that there is no cook top, if you wish to cook that night.